ahmadiehsan/personal_docs/docs/software/storages_and_data/db/acid_transaction/isolation.md

 ### Dirty Reads

-A transaction reads data written by a concurrent uncommitted transaction. (uncommitted data is called “dirty.”)
+A transaction reads data written by a concurrent uncommitted transaction. (uncommitted data is called "dirty.")

 <img src="image10.png" style="width:3.10947in" />